south-african-english

 American Version: “What a shame.”

-In America we say “what a shame” when something unfortunate happens.
-However, South Africans use “ach, shame” for pretty much any situation, such as giving thanks, shouting praise, mourning, etc. It’s definitely the most-used filler word in South Africa and a very versatile one as well.
+South Africans use this phrase for pretty much any situation, such as giving thanks, shouting praise or mourning.
+It’s definitely the most used filler word in South Africa, and a versatile one as well.

 George: “I got engaged last night.”